-Stevens SWCD employs a staff of 5 full and part-time staff and additional seasonal part-time employees to accomplish our mission, along with additional seasonal help.
+Stevens SWCD employs a staff of 7 regular full and part-time staff and additional seasonal part-time employees to accomplish our mission, along with additional seasonal help.
 We work, many times in partnership with other conservation agencies and groups, to carry out important duties such as these:

 - Work with the Stevens County Environmental Services Coordinator to co-administer the Wetland Conservation Act in Stevens County

 - Serve on the County Local Water Management Plan committee

 - Work with agencies such as BWSR, NRCS and FSA to promote CRP, WRP/RIM and various other conservation programs in Stevens County and assist landowners with sign-ups into these programs

 - Provide educational opportunities for youth and adults in Stevens County

 - Provide planning and design of conservation projects and perform tree and grass planting and maintenance services

 - Work with the MPCA and other counties within the watershed to coordinate watershed activities including TMDL studies and implementation plans and various water quality and quantity monitoring activities